 June 9, 2017 by dccinc

-INTRODUCTION Many parents throughout Ontario have often struggled to acquire the services and support their children require when they are diagnosed as having Autism Spectrum Disorder.
-There are still many people who don’t understand what ASD is, and so parents and their kids struggle both to cope with the condition and to educate those around […]
+Many parents throughout Ontario have often struggled to acquire the services and support their children require when they are diagnosed as having Autism Spectrum Disorder.
+There are still many people who don’t understand what ASD is, and so parents and their kids struggle both to cope with the condition and to educate those around them. […]

 Continue Reading